HOW TO GET TODDLERS TO EAT VEGETABLES

 We should never use force in relation to feeding our toddlers.
 Bribing is never a good idea either as it actually sets up the food in question to be demonised further.
 Forcing your toddler to eat their greens to get some chocolate puts even more dislike on the greens in question.

 Be patient and continue to offer vegetables even if they are refused, it can take up to 15-20 offerings before your toddler begins to accept.

 Why do toddlers hate vegetables?

-As babies we are born with a preference for sweetness due to breast milk being sweet and babies need to learn to learn to like the bitter flavour of vegetables.
+As babies, we are born with a preference for sweetness due to breast milk being sweet and babies need to learn to like the bitter flavour of vegetables.